Lancelot Link, Secret Chimp: Episodes

 All titles were shown in the Roberta typeface in Scanimation form (except The Great Bank Robbery, where the word "bank" was eventually smash cut out).

 Reception

 Lancelot Link, Secret Chimp was an immediate success, spawning a wave of related merchandise including a record album, comic books, lunchboxes, and Halloween costumes.
 Life Magazine featured the series in a photo spread.

 Syndication

 Reruns aired for one season on Nickelodeon's Nick at Nite during the late 1980s; the program was also shown on Nick at Nite’s TV Land for a brief time in 1999 as part of their "Super Retrovision Saturdaze" Saturday morning-oriented overnight prime programming block.
 The Comedy Channel (now Comedy Central) aired reruns of this as well as Gerry Anderson stop-motion series Dick Spanner, P.I. in a block hosted by detective-themed stand-up comedian Tommy Sledge.
-It aired internationally in such countries as Bulgaria.

 Home media

 In June 2006, most of the episodes were released on a 2-DVD set by Image Entertainment.

 On May 29, 2012, SBM Productions and Film Chest released the complete series on a 3-disc collector's edition.
 The Chimpies skits and Evolution Revolution music videos were included as separate items as well as inside the various episodes.
 The documentary I Created Lancelot Link was included in the bonus features, along with an interview with the original producer Allan Sandler, an interview with music composer Bob Emenegger, and a visit with Tonga, the chimp who played Lancelot in the series.